-I wanted to share a quick tutorial for this beautiful chocolate curls.
+I wanted to share a quick tutorial for making chocolate curls, they are so beautiful.
 I know the first time I made them years ago I was so intimidated at the thought that it actually took me years to make them.
 When I finally did I laughed at myself for being so scared for all those years prior!!
 I had the same experience with creme brulee too, now also a favorite!!

 You only need two simple ingredients to make chocolate curls.